 The Bastyr Security Department tests the RAVE/ALERTUS emergency notification system twice yearly to ensure that it is working properly.
 All emergency notification systems are reviewed annually for improvements and modifications to the procedure if necessary.
-An all campus email and RAVE Alert SMS text are sent out for the annual emergency response and evacuation procedure test.
-These notifications announce the date, time, and description of the test being performed.
-Additional tests may be done unannounced to the campus community.
-These drills are documented through internal email and records kept on file in the Security Department.

 Campus Safety:

 Security is a group project.
 We thank you for keeping an eye out for yourself, your classmates and colleagues.
 Bastyr has a good track record when it comes to security.
 Much of this is due to our group awareness and ongoing communication.
 For information about safety and security at Bastyr visit the http://bastyr.edu/student-life/current-students/campus-safety